srahman03/Java-Projects/README.md

 # Java-Projects
 This is where all my Java projects are.
 The aim is solidfy my understanding of the core and advanced topics of the Java language.

-Object-Oriented Programming (OOP):
-          ShapeHierarchy - Implemented a shape hierarchy using classes and inheritance.

-Java Syntax and Data Types:
+1. Variables, Data Types, and Operators:
           CalculatorApp -  Uses Java Swing to create a functional simple calculator

-Control Flow:
+2. Control Flow Statements:
           GradesGUI - For university grade predictions/calculations
                     - Uses Apache Netbeans

+3. Arrays and Strings:
+          Word Counter - A simple program that counts the number of words in each sentence.

-Generics:
+10. Generics:
-          Generic Stack Implementation - A generic stack class that can store and retrieve elements of any data type.
+          Stack Implementation - A generic stack class that can store and retrieve elements of any data type.